taneltorn/CoverHunterFolkERA/README.md

 This fork added an hparam.yaml setting of "early_stopping_patience" to support the added feature of early stopping (original CoverHunter defaulted to 10,000 epochs!).

+Note: Don't use the `torchrun` launch command offered in original CoverHunter.
+In the single-computer Apple Silicon context, it is not only irrelevant, it actually slows down performance.
+In my tests it slowed down performance by about 20%.

 # Input and Output Files

 ## Hyperparameters (hparams.yaml)